Contrary to the common belief, a healthy self-image isn’t that shiny or glamorous.

 In many cases, you have to go through a lot of pain in order to reach that highly sought-after healthy self-image and high self-esteem.

-You will not always have it.
+And you will not always have it.
 You will still have insecurities and flaws and shortcomings.

 And it’s not about getting rid of these insecurities or flaws or shortcomings.
 It’s more about how you are handling them.
 (Read: How to Raise My Self-esteem If I Hate Myself)

 The unhealthy self-image doesn’t always look that ugly!